etwk/blog/content/lists/books.md

 - [x] Burn Book: A Tech Love Story #must

 ### Future
-- [ ] Quantum Supremacy: How the Quantum Computer Revolution Will Change Everything #must #quantum
+- [ ] Quantum Supremacy: How the Quantum Computer Revolution Will Change Everything #quantum
+- [ ] The Singularity Is Nearer: When We Merge with AI (Ray Kurzweil) #must

 ### Human
 - [ ] Descartes' Error: Emotion, Reason and the Human Brain
 - [ ] Re-Engineering Humanity